BerkeleyML/berkeleyml.github.io/syllabus.md

 ### Lecture
 <!-- TBD location -->
-There are two live lectures per week, held on **Tuesdays and Thursdays from 2:00–3:30 PM** in Wheeler 150.
-Attendance is in person and live-streamed on Zoom, and we strongly recommend coming to class, as lectures include worked examples, interactive questions, and discussions that are difficult to replicate from the slides alone.
+There are two live lectures per week, held on **Tuesdays and Thursdays from 2:00–3:30 PM** in Wheeler 150 and over [**Zoom**](https://berkeley.zoom.us/j/6324076985).
+Attendance is not required; however, in-class participation using Slido polls will be monitored for potential homework extra credit (see [Participation Extra Credit](#participation-extra-credit)).

-Recordings, slides, and any in-class materials will be posted on the course website within 24 hours whenever possible.
+Recordings, slides, and any in-class materials will be posted on the course website.
+However, we strongly recommend coming to class, as lectures include worked examples, interactive questions, and discussions that are difficult to replicate from the slides alone.

-**Lecture participation**: While synchronous lecture attendance (in-person or through Zoom) is not mandatory, we expect you to "participate" in lecture by answering lecture poll questions in one of two ways: (1) synchronously during the lecture as poll questions are launched; or (2) asynchronously using a link provided after lecture.

-- Lecture participation is graded using poll responses on a 0/1 basis.
-  - Synchronous Participation: complete at least one participation poll question during the live lecture timeslot (2:00pm-3:30pm, Tuesdays and Thursdays).
-As long as you submit a response to at least one poll question in this timeframe, you will receive synchronous attendance credit.
-  - Asynchronous Participation: complete all participation poll questions from the link provided on the course website within one week of the corresponding lecture.
-  - In both cases, participation is graded on completion, not correctness.
-- See the [Policies](#policies) section for lecture participation drops.

 ### Discussion